You were doing your own business, and suddenly a pesky blue screen with some texts appeared. You got scared and are looking for help.

 Blue screen of death mainly occurs for hardware related issues.
 Here is how it happens:

 - Overheated processor.
 Without decent cooling, the CPU can get pretty heated.
 Which can lead to a blue screen of death.
+Not to mention, even a bad CPU can cause BSoD.

 - Faulty memories.
 If your system’s memory counters with internal or external issues, then the blue screen of death appears.